ttkorhonen/e3pages/docs/design/3_wrappers.md

 └── tools                       # additional tools or utilities
 ```

 In the above output, `${MODULE}` is the name of the EPICS module(/application/library).
 For community modules that are version controlled with git, this would be a *git submodule*.
-For ESS-specific modules, it can be a embedded file tree (i.e., both the wrapper and the wrapped module are controlled in the same repository).
+For ESS-specific modules, it can be a embedded file tree (i.e. both the wrapper and the wrapped module are controlled in the same repository).

 :::{note}
 We generally prefer "decoupled" modules---where the wrapper and the module are in separate repositories---as that allows for more flexibility (for e.g. community usage).